Wave disk engine: Current status

 The wave-disk engine has the potential for better energy efficiency compared to conventional internal combustion engine designs and can potentially save weight.
 Possible applications include charging batteries in hybrid vehicles, which could reduce weight by about 1000 lb.
-It promises to be up to 60% efficient, 30% lighter, and 30% cheaper to manufacture than an equivalent conventional piston engine, and to reduce emissions by 90%.
+It promises to be up to 60% more efficient, 30% lighter, and 30% cheaper to manufacture than an equivalent conventional piston engine, and to reduce emissions by 90%.